arunava555/Forecast_parallel_hyperplanes/README.md

-# Forecast_parallel_hyperplanes
+# Morph-SSL: Self-Supervision with Longitudinal Morphing to Predict AMD Progression from OCT

-page for "Forecasting Disease Progression with Parallel Hyperplanes in Longitudinal Retinal OCT", MICCAI 2024(accepted)
+This is the official page for the Pytorch Implementation of "Forecasting Disease Progression with Parallel  Hyperplanes in Longitudinal Retinal OCT" recently accepted in MICCAI 2024 (currently under development).